Michael Imperioli as Christopher Moltisanti, Jersey mob associate and aspiring screenwriter

 Rent.
 Fuckin’ broadway musicals.
 I mean, we’re all supposed to get all fuckin’ weepy eyed ’cause they turned off the heat in some guy’s loft?

-The jacket itself is constructed of a soft, heavy material (possibly flannel or even cashmere) in deep red.
+The jacket is constructed of a soft napped red material, possibly cashmere.
 It is single-breasted with peak lapels on a convex break line.
 The low 3-button stance consists of three dark red plastic buttons placed closely together, but Chris always wears the jacket open.

 Chris’ jacket also has padded shoulders, roped sleeveheads, and a ventless rear.
 It is styled very similarly to a suit jacket from the 1920s or 1930s, the dawn of the American gangster and a period that would be very alluring for the image-conscious Christopher.